scijava/scyjava/README.md

         :returns: A corresponding Python object with the same contents.
         :raises TypeError: if the argument is not one of the aforementioned types, and the gentle flag is not set.

+    when_jvm_starts(f)
+        Registers a function to be called when the JVM starts (or immediately).
+        This is useful to defer construction of Java-dependent data structures until the JVM is known to be available.
+If the JVM has already been started, the function executes immediately.

+        :param f: Function to invoke when scyjava.start_jvm() is called.
 ```